Lduperron/csci-265-submissionsystem/trunk/public/README.txt

    Error:  Students get "Error: Unable to connect to the submission server" when attempting to submit files
-   Solution:  Verify that you have correctly set the port/Peer Address in the userclient before distrubiting, or have instructed students on the correct values.
+   Solution:  Verify that you have correctly set the port/Peer Address in the userclient before distributing, or have instructed students on the correct values.

    Error:  Students get invalid username/password when submitting
    Solution:  Ensure students are reading passwords from top to bottom and are crossing out